Underwater Museums - A Global Trend in Diving Tourism

 Author: Bianca Colepicolo

-Tourism Coordinator at the Paulista Nautical Forum, Head of Historical, Cultural, and Tourism Heritage, author of "Turismo Pra Quê" (What Is Tourism for?"), and coordinator of the Tourism sector at Livres.
-Public Manager with 10 years of experience, Master's in Communication...
+Tourism Coordinator for the São Paulo Nautical Forum, Head of Historical, Cultural and Tourist Heritage, author of "Turismo Pra Quê" (What's Tourism For?) and coordinator of the Tourism sector at Livres.
+Public Manager with 10 years of experience, Master's degree in Communication...

 Learn More